 Virtual reality (VR) technology continues to advance in helping users simulate real-world environments.
 Applied to mental health treatment and recovery planning, this type of technology development has begun to change traditional approaches.

-In fact, a virtual reality lab at the Ottawa Hospital is experimenting with motion-assisted, Eye Movement Desensitization and Reprocessing (EMDR) for Posttraumatic Stress Disorder (PTSD) in veterans.
+In fact, VR can be used as treatment for Posttraumatic Stress Disorder (PTSD) in veterans.
 The results have been promising.
 Engaging veterans in this mode of active therapy provides an unconventional mode for decreasing the anxiety in response to triggering sounds and images.
-The University of Southern California’s Institute for Creative Technologies has implemented its Virtual Iraq/Afghanistan exposure therapy approach in over 60 trained locations.
-These technologies allow clients to undergo safe, evidence-based exposure therapy via virtual scenarios guided by a trained therapists.
+The University of Southern California’s Institute for Creative Technologies has implemented its Virtual Iraq/Afghanistan exposure therapy approach since 2005.
+These technologies allow clients to undergo safe, evidence-based exposure therapy via virtual scenarios guided by trained therapists.

 Harming Self-Regulation - Negative Effects of Technology on Mental Health